Why Good UI Design Is Important for Small Businesses

 Pipcorn

 Pipcorn is a small yet growing snack brand with a simple UI design that provides an effortless, smooth user experience.
 The website highlights its products with bold visuals, large buttons, and easy checkout options.
-Users can easily discover and browse products in a seamless manner, which greatly aids in keeping them engaged.
+Users can easily discover and browse products seamlessly, which greatly helps keep them engaged.

 Source: pipsnacks.com